 - Braking patterns

-Some newer model vehicles may include as much as 30 different types of recorded information, including the time of headlight onset, GPS locations, road conditions, lane assist performance, and other more sophisticated features found in today’s automobiles.
+Some newer model vehicles may include as much as 30 different types of recorded information, including:

 The data can be incredibly beneficial in providing circumstantial evidence to determine if a person was indeed recklessly and responsible for a crash.
 Newer EDR models may store the information for several months after an event.